-6-

 Ahead of the two men, a tall figure breaks from the mist.
 In her gray color she is passing by, more a shadow than a person.

 "I'll stop.
 All I am saying is that whatever gray is anyone, that gray is sacred.
 Within our skulls lies the most precious thing.
-Thank whatever number and shapes God has within you."
+Thank whatever number and shape God becomes within you."

 Jorj goes the other way.
 Varhas believes him angry for that instance, only to turn around and see him chase after the approaching woman that is hurrying elsewhere.
 Apart from her shadow, she is all depressed and moving stiff, as if movement itself is pain.
 He is chasing after the long deep gray coat and the flat heels that give her a mature, elegant sway.